 The Kendrick Foundation will be the premier catalyst to identify and promote the healthcare needs of Morgan County.

-Since 2003, Keylee has worked in the field of public health.
+Since 2003, Keylee’s worked within the public health system.
 She started her career at the Open Door/BMH Health Center and accepted a position with the Indiana State Department of Health (ISDH) in 2004.
-Keylee completed a master’s degree in Wellness Management and Applied Gerontology from Ball State University in 2007.
-She has worked for the ISDH, either as a state employee or contractor, for almost 15 years.
-She’s worked in cancer prevention and control since 2008.
+Keylee completed a Master of Arts degree in Wellness Management and Applied Gerontology from Ball State University in 2007.
+She worked for the ISDH, either as a state employee or contractor, for almost 15 years, specifically in cancer prevention and control from 2008 through 2019.
 The Indiana Public Health Association named Keylee a public health hero in 2014, and she received the Indiana Cancer Consortium’s highest honor – Outstanding Contributions to Cancer Control – in 2015.

 Paul Broderick, DO